jillesca/CLEUR-DEVNET-3707/README.md

 The demo presented consisted on shutting down one interface, make ISIS fail, and let the LLM figure it out what happened and how to fix it.

-In the images below, GigabitEthernet5 was shutting down on `cat8000-v0` resulting in losing its ISIS adjacency with `cat8000-v2`
+In the images below, `GigabitEthernet5` was shutting down on `cat8000-v0` resulting in losing its ISIS adjacency with `cat8000-v2`

 On grafana you can observe the ISIS counting going down and triggering the alarm.

 ![grafana alarm](img/grafana1.png)
 ![grafana alarm 2](img/grafana2.png)

-Next the LLM will receive the grafana webhook, will start looking at what the issue is and how to resolve it.
+Next, you will receive a webex notification from grafana and the LLM will receive the webhook.
+The webhook triggers the LLM to start looking at what the issue is and how to resolve it.

 ![llm thinking 1](img/webex_bot1.png)
 ![llm thinking 2](img/webex_bot2.png)